 Library and Information Center

-Trinity Law School Library is compliant with all hard copy, electronic contents, and access requirements set forth in in the Guidelines for Accredited Law School Rules.
-The Library includes a physical library containing primary sources of federal and California law as well as a broad range of secondary resources in order to serve the teaching, research, and other goals of Trinity Law School.
-Students may access these resources during business hours but may not check them out.
-The Trinity Law School Library also subscribes to various databases to provide students with access to essential legal research tools.
+Trinity Law School Library is compliant with all hard copy, electronic contents, and access requirements set forth in in the California Accredited Law School Rules and Guidelines.
+The Library includes a physical library containing many secondary resources that are not available online in order to serve the teaching, research, and other goals of Trinity Law School.
+Students may access these resources during business hours but they do not circulate.
+The Trinity Law School Library subscribes to various databases to provide students with access to essential legal research tools.
 Students are provided access and instructions as needed to complete their courses and assignments.
 The library databases include, but are not limited to: the Thomson Reuters Westlaw, HeinOnline, LexisNexis, CEB OnLaw, Columbia International Affairs Online, and the Library of Law and Liberty.

 Each classroom at Trinity Law School is provisioned with a variety of technology tools to help support teaching and learning, including document cameras, data projectors, media players, and classroom controls.